// Writing a Quine the "Dumb Way"

 dna = '🐱,🐍'

-Then extract the head and tail:
+Then, extract the header and footer:

 head, tail = dna.split(',')